tobozo/ESP32-BLECollector/README.md

 Known issues / Roadmap
 ----------------------
-~~Because sqlite3 and BLE library already use a fair amount of RAM, there isn't much room left for additional tools such as Web Server, db parser, or NTP sync, so WiFi features are kept out of the scope of this project.~~
-~~As a compensation, the M5Stack-SD-Updater is built-in and will allow hot-loading of any other .bin (default is menu.bin) located on the SD Card, making it easy to separate functional concerns into different apps.~~

 Implementing both [LovyanGFX](https://github.com/lovyan03/LovyanGFX) and [Nimble-Arduino](https://github.com/h2zero/NimBLE-Arduino) was such a huge optimization that none of the previous blockers exist any more!

 Some ideas I'll try to implement in the upcoming changes: